sei-kiu/Grove-Beginner-Kit-for-Arduino-Grove-Rotary-Potentiometer/README.md

 Grove Beginner Kit for Arduino

-This shows how to interface with the rotary potentiometer
+This example shows how to interface with the rotary potentiometer